bchurchill/pldi19-equivalence-checker/README.md

   `variable.cc` - An abstraction to represent registers, memory locations,

-  `paa.cc` - The representation of the program alignment automata, and some
-    of the important methods.  'learn_state_data' is where the PAA checks that it accepts the test inputs and gathers states to learn invariants.
+  `paa.cc` - The representation of the program alignment automata, and some of the important methods.  `learn_state_data` is where the PAA checks that it accepts the test inputs and gathers states to learn invariants.

   `learner.cc` - Code to learn invariants from concerete executions.

-  `data_collector.cc` - An abstraction on top of the sandbox to collect
-    data from concrete execution traces
+  `data_collector.cc` - An abstraction on top of the sandbox to collect data from concrete execution traces

   `smt_obligation_checker.cc` - Code to check the proof obligations.